How to Visit Hehuanshan for Epic Sunrises, Hiking, and Snow

 You can consider to make some small sightseeing detours for a few cool things to do in Puli, such as Cona’s ChocoCastle (buy tickets), Paper Dome, Chung Tai Chan Monastery (the world’s tallest Buddhist monastery), Hohocha tea, Antique Assam Farm, and Caidie Falls.

-If driving from Sun Moon Lake, you will also drive to Puli first, with all the same possible stops.
+If driving from Sun Moon Lake (see my recommended Sun Moon Lake itinerary), you will also drive to Puli first, with all the same possible stops.

 After Puli, the road starts going uphill towards Cingjing and becomes more and more winding.
 Anyone who tends to get sick should prepare carsickness medication (暈車藥), available at any pharmacy in Taiwan.